venezuelancreator/learning/README.md

 # learning
-A repo to document my learning process with through different mini or big projects.
+A repo to document my learning process through different mini or big projects.